-3. Selection of New Directors
+3. Selection of New Directors and Stockholder Director Nominations

 The Nominating/Corporate Governance Committee is responsible for identifying, screening and nominating candidates for Board membership.
 When considering candidate nominations, the Nominating/Corporate Governance Committee shall also consider the advice and recommendations of the Chief Executive Officer, other directors and the stockholders of the Company.
-Any new director appointed to fill a vacancy on the Board, or to fill a newly created position on the Board, shall be assigned to the particular class on the Board that is standing for election at the first Annual Meeting of Stockholders following such appointment.